alishaaa1/Laravel-Contact-Form/readme.md

 Laravel is accessible, yet powerful, providing tools needed for large, robust applications.

 This project contains a contact form using laravel and Bootstrap.
-The website has 3 pages: Home, About and Contact.
-A sidebar is also provided.
-This website was developed as a practice to baisc Laravel functionalities.
+The website has 3 pages: Home, About and Contact, a sidebar, a navbar and footer .
+The contact form allows users to send a message by providing their email id and name.
+The messages are then stored in a database.
+These messages are also shown on a different page on the website only accessible to the admin.
+This website was developed as a practice of the basic Laravel functionalities.